fveneri/Policy-Analytics-Climate-Shocks-on-education-/README.md

  - [Zonal Statistics of Weather Indicators for Brazilian Municipalities](https://zenodo.org/records/13906834).
 Available under Creative Commons attribution 4

 ## Replication.
 Analysis was performed using R (4.0).
 To run a short replication run, the user can run [Replication_run](./Replication_run.R).
-This file starts with the simplified version of the files saves as RDS and produce the output required.
-Note that the ingestion section was comented out to avoid longer procesing times.
+This file starts with the simplified version of the files saved as RDS and produces the output required.
+Note that the ingestion section was commented out to avoid longer processing times.

-I recomend forking the repo if you are interested to reproduce the results.
+I recommend forking the repo if you are interested in reproducing the results.

 A one click run file is included in run.bat, but had some issues in some systems, please ensure that you have R installed and that your system can access R.